 So the fee for a job depends on lots of factors – word count, the complexity of the text, the type and level of intervention you ask for, and how quickly you need it done.

-Instead, if you contact me for a quote I will start by asking a few questions about the job, so that I know in detail what your specific needs are.
-I’ll usually ask for a sample of the text too, so that I can judge the amount of work involved.
+Instead, if you contact me for a quote I will ask you for some details so that I know exactly what your needs are.
+I’ll usually ask to see a sample of the text, so that I can judge the amount of work involved.

-I use the Society for Editors and Proofreaders’ suggested minimums (see www.sfep.org.uk/pub/mship/minimum_rates.asp) as a rough guide, but this is just a starting point, not least because lots of jobs don’t fit neatly into the categories listed on that page.
-I’m always happy to discuss how your quote has been calculated and exactly what it includes.
+I use the Chartered Institute of Editing and Proofreading suggested minimum rates as a rough guide, but this is just a starting point: lots of jobs don’t fit neatly into the categories listed on that page, for a start.
+I’m always happy to discuss how I’ve calculated your quote and exactly what it includes.